DCElfving/DCElfving.github.io/_projects/02-stars.md

 featured_image: '/images/stars/stars_hero.png'
 ---

 These are three dimensional portraits captured with the depth sensor of an iPhone.
 As visitors investigate a mantlepiece crowded with star charts, the portraits are revealed in augmented reality.
+Created and displayed in Fall of 2019 at Gray Area, San Francisco.

 <iframe src="https://player.vimeo.com/video/377403981" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>